The Foodist: Zingy Peas and Great Northern Bean Bowl

 Another delightful soup from The Soups of France.
 This soup is good hot, warm or cold!
 Perfect soup to impress!

-The Foodist: Cabbage and Roguefort Soup
+The Foodist: Cabbage and Roquefort Soup

 Another exquisite soup from the book The Soups of France.
 This one has fresh veggies from the garden and that cheese!